crate/crate/docs/admin/logical-replication.rst

 ``DQL``, ``DML``, and ``DDL`` privileges on the table.
 When a user creates a publication that publishes all tables automatically, only those tables where the user has ``DQL``, ``DML``, and ``DDL`` privileges will be published.
+The user a subscriber uses to connect to the publisher must have ``DQL`` privileges on the published tables.
+Tables, included into a publication but not available for a subscriber due to lack of ``DQL`` privilege, will not be replicated.

 To create or drop a subscription, a user must have the ``AL`` privilege on the cluster.
 Only the owner (the user who created the subscription) or a